 Hackers can guess weak passwords that are short, non-complex, or have personal meaning.
-For example, using the organisation’s or user’s name as part of a password is a common mishap that makes for weak passwords that can be easily guessed.
+For example, using the organization’s or user’s name as part of a password is a common mishap that makes for weak passwords that can be easily guessed.

-The best defence against these threats is awareness and education about safe online practices, strong password creation, and understanding how these hacking techniques work.
+The best defense against these threats is awareness and education about safe online practices, strong password creation, and understanding how these hacking techniques work.
 Protect your accounts from being compromised by staying informed and vigilant.